 The other nuclear particle is the neutron.
 As its name implies, this particle carries no electrical charge.
 Its mass is almost the same as that of the proton.
 Most nuclei contain roughly equal numbers of neutrons and protons, so we can say that these two particles together account for almost all the mass of the atom.

 What single parameter uniquely characterizes the atom of a given element?
 It is not the atom's relative mass, as we will see in the section on isotopes below.
 It is, rather, the number of protons in the nucleus, which we call the atomic number and denote by the symbol Z. Each proton carries an electric charge of +1, so the atomic number also specifies the electric charge of the nucleus.
 In the neutral atom, the Z protons within the nucleus are balanced by Z electrons outside it.

 Moseley searched for a measurable property of each element that increases linearly with atomic number.
 He found this in a class of X-rays emitted by an element when it is bombarded with electrons.
 The frequencies of these X-rays are unique to each element, and they increase uniformly in successive elements.
 Mosely found that the square roots of these frequencies give a straight line when plotted against Z; this enabled him to sort the elements in order of increasing atomic number.
-See this example of his experimental plots.

 Atomic numbers were first worked out in 1913 by Henry Moseley, a young member of Rutherford's research group in Manchester.

 You can think of the atomic number as a kind of serial number of an element, commencing at 1 for hydrogen and increasing by one for each successive element.
 The chemical name of the element and its symbol are uniquely tied to the atomic number; thus the symbol "Sr" stands for strontium, whose atoms all have Z = 38.